gate-computer/gate/ABI.md

 > reflect the number of bytes transferred.
 Specifying zero length or a null
 > pointer disables transfer.
 >
+> A packet is padded so that its buffer size is rounded up to the next multiple
+> of 8.
+When sending a packet, 0-7 padding bytes must be sent after the packet
+> to ensure alignment.
+>
 > A buffer might contain partial packet, a whole packet, or (parts of) multiple
 > packets.
 >